Skip to main content

 Chibuku Shake Shake

-Traditional opaque beer made from fermented maize.
-Cloudy appearance, slightly sour taste, thick consistency.
-Served in communal settings and sold in distinctive cardboard cartons.
+An opaque beer made from fermented maize.
+Cloudy, slightly sour, and thick.
+It is shared in groups and sold in the recognisable cardboard cartons.

 beer3-4%